 But truth be told, there’s nothing much to be excited about this semi-smartwatch when it comes to its functionality.

 It’s basically your regular analog watch with an additional push notification feature.

 Martian Notifier’s notification push system is simple and smart.
 Notification alerts come in the form of a text displayed in its rectangular OLED display, a blink from its color notification LED or a vibration.
 It can receive and filter notifications from a thousand different apps in your smartphone.
 But other than that, there’s nothing much that this smartwatch can do.

 There are a few things to I like about its specs though:

-- Different vibration patterns which distinguish notification types
+- Different vibration patters which distinguishes notification types

-- compatible with Android 2.3.3 and up and iPhone 4s and later versions
+- compatible to Android 2.3.3 and up and iPhone 4s and later versions

-- Has a separate battery for the analog watch which lasts up to two years.
-Battery life for the smartwatch lasts for 5-6 days.
+- Has a separate battery for the analog watch which last up to two years.
+Battery life for the smartwatch last for 5-6 days.

 - Has voice activation feature, battery life display, Bluetooth status display and a whether update feature.

 A few things not to like about this smartwatch: